 This rating category consists of properties that are exclusively for rural use.
 This category is the base rate by which all other UV rated properties are assessed.
 Other UV rating categories have a higher demand for Shire resources than properties in the UV - Rural rating category.
-This category is expected to contribute 0.59% of the total rates to be raised for 2022/23.
+This category contains 0.8% of all properties within the Shire, accounting for 6.4% of total property value, and is expected to contribute 0.59% of the total rates to be raised for 2023/24.